lexik/LexikFormFilterBundle/Resources/doc/basics.md

 }
 ```

-Create a type extended from AbstractType, add `name` and `rank` and use the filter_xxxx types.
+Create a type extended from AbstractType, add `name` and `rank` and use the filter types.

 ```php
 <?php